thedougco/responsive.ly/_posts/2013-04-3-the_five_most_important_ideas_from_an_event_apart_seattle_2013.md

 >  “Your job isn’t just making shit up.
 It’s 90% convincing people that the shit you thought up is the right thing to do.”
 >  --Mike Monteiro

-Mike Monteiro ([@mike_ftw])(https://twitter.com/mike_ftw) gave a presentation on skills designers must develop to develop better client relationships.
+Mike Monteiro [(@mike_ftw)](https://twitter.com/mike_ftw) gave a presentation on skills designers must develop to develop better client relationships.
 It comes down to empathy.

 > “You are not the sum of your sites, you are the sum of your problem solving.”
 > --Mike Monteiro

 *Explanations > tools*
-Your powers of explanation are how the you close the distance between your ideas and your client.
+Explanations are how to close the distance between your ideas and your client.
 Jason Santa Maria reinforced this point in his presentation with personal anecdotes.
 How a designer explains an idea is more important than any tactical tool in the design process.

-Aaron Walter ([@aarron])(https://twitter.com/aarron), in his presentation [The Real Me](http://responsive.ly/2013/04/session-notes-for_aaron_walters_the_real_me/), talked about the benefits of inserting personality into design.
+Aaron Walter [(@aarron)](https://twitter.com/aarron), in his presentation [The Real Me](http://responsive.ly/2013/04/session-notes-for_aaron_walters_the_real_me/), talked about the benefits of inserting personality into design.
 Personality is a way of establishing empathy between a visitor and a brand.
 By adding empathy, craft, unique content, and voice into our designs, we can demonstrate values and create the kinds of experiences that set us apart from our competitors.

-###Be a unicorn.
+###5.
+Be a unicorn.
 > “Unicorns exist.
 You can become one!”
 > --Jared Spool

 Work like a horse? *More like work like unicorn.* The unicorn is Jared Spool’s metaphor for the UX generalist: a designer with skills in storytelling, critiquing, sketching, and presenting.
-He mades the point that UX generalists are more useful to teams than specialists.
+UX generalists are more useful to teams than specialists.

 “Don't change what you are in the hopes it will make you more popular.
 The third time I was arrested, I figured this out.“ --Jeffrey Zeldman